cunnie/writings/i_am_become_forever.md

 "I was using the radar dish to send a signal to New Jersey where my friend is imprisoned.
 We were hoping that the ..."

-"Whoa, slow down there: who is this «we» that you refer to?
+"Whoa, slow down there: who is this 'we' that you refer to?
 You got another friend out there?"

 "No, not at all.
 Just me.
 The friend was trying to help me free the other